harman64/glance/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### nodemon server.js

+Runs the backend code at port 3001

 ### `npm test`